 Welcome to the Society of Addiction Psychology (SoAP).
-You have joined an active and diverse group of practitioners and researchers brought together by a common interest in promoting excellence in treatment, prevention, research, and professional training across the broad range of addictive behaviors.
+You have joined an active and diverse group of practitioners and researchers brought together by a common interest in excellence of treatment, prevention, research, and professional training across the broad range of addictive behaviors.

 Please let us know if your address or email address changes during the year.
 If you would like to add or update your email address, please email email@example.com.